k-sink/MACHexplorer_desktop/README.md

 # MACH Explorer
+## This repository contains the legacy desktop version of MACH Explorer and is no longer actively maintained.
+Active development has moved to the MACH Explorer R package available here

 ## Overview
 Developed by Katharine Sink, **MACH Explorer** leverages [Shiny](https://shiny.posit.co/) for an interactive interface to evaluate and manipulate the **MACH** dataset (Sink, 2025).